 Porgy And Bess further defined Miles Davis as a storyteller and set the standard for the use of dramatic material in a jazz context.
 Sketches Of Spain was a high-concept album, a warm yet exotic mixture of cultures that brought out the North African influences in jazz.
-Again, Miles was using scales and melodies to create the mood, but here the mood was the most important thing.
+Again, Miles Davis was using scales and melodies to create the mood, but here the mood was the most important thing.

 Jazz music up until this time, did not concern itself with mood and other such esoteric things; these were the days of hard bop.
 Swing and drive were important.
 Ballads were about the only mood pieces that hard bop bands dealt with.
-But Miles concentrated on the overall result of a piece, not caring whether a standard format was used (head solos head, etc.) and this became a major development for jazz.
-Sketches Of Spain was not only a triumph, it proved to also be a Waterloo, a dead end of sorts for Miles and Gil.
+But Miles Davis concentrated on the overall result of a piece, not caring whether a standard format was used (head solos head, etc.) and this became a major development for jazz.
+Sketches Of Spain was not only a triumph, it proved to also be a Waterloo, a dead end of sorts for Miles Davis and Gil.

-The results of Miles’s and Gil’s collaborative efforts are justly praised for their innovations and beauty.
-There have been debates as to who influenced whom, and as to whether Gil’s triumphs with Miles were ever duplicated with his own orchestra.
+The results of Miles Davis’ and Gil’s collaborative efforts are justly praised for their innovations and beauty.
+There have been debates as to who influenced whom, and as to whether Gil’s triumphs with Miles Davis were ever duplicated with his own orchestra.
 Needless to say, the music could not have existed without both men considering themselves equals.

 Miles was given the context to further the reaches of his sound and Gil was given the canvas to paint, and they inspired each other to unforeseen heights.
 This Gil Evans and Miles Davis discography stands the test of time and will always be considered the finest music jazz has to offer. – Bob Belden, liner note excerpt Mosaic Records Miles Davis/Gil Evans: The Complete Columbia Studio Recordings (11 LPs)

 The Complete Studio Recordings Of The Miles Davis Quintet 1965 – June 1968